pyinvoke/invoke/sites/docs/getting_started.rst

 Functions can have arguments, and thus so can tasks.
-By default, your task functions' args/kwargs are mapped automatically to both long and short CLI flags, as per :doc:`the CLI docs <concepts/cli/intro>`.
+By default, your task functions' args/kwargs are mapped automatically to both long and short CLI flags, as per :ref:`the CLI docs <task-arguments>`.
 For example, if we add a ``clean`` argument and give it a boolean default, it will show up as a set of toggle flags, ``--clean`` and ``-c``::

     @task